Skip to Main Content

 Brief History of Howard H. Hays

 A native of Metropolis, Illinois, a young Howard H. Hays ventured west to Montana in 1905 to "seek healthful outdoor employment".
 Following a stint on a Gallatin Valley ranch, and looking ahead to the 1906 summer, Hays decided that he wanted to "spend a summer in the famous Yellowstone National Park before returning to the University of Illinois".
 Hays recalled that he was interested in Yellowstone and Bozeman, being home to William Wallace Wylie who had developed a system of Permanent camps throughout the park.
-Hays soon joined the Wylie operation and this opportunity launched the young Hays into a lifelong role as a national park concessioner and promoter of travel and tourism for America's scenic treasures.
+Hays soon joined the Wylie operation and this opportunity launched the young Hays into a lifelong role as a national park concessionaire and promoter of travel and tourism for America's scenic treasures.
 Throughout his career Howard H. Hays operated camps and transportation businesses in Yellowstone, Glacier and Sequoia/King's Canyon National Parks.